-This course is aimed at professionals employed in the architecture and construction industries seeking an introduction into sustainability in architecture.
+This course is aimed at professionals employed in the architecture and urban planning industries seeking an introduction into one current philosophy of design and an attitude towards social and affordable housing, through the lens of Pritzker Prize award winners, Lacaton & Vassal.
 The target audience falls in to two main categories; professionals, as these people require the knowledge for their profession and development, and students who choose to take this course for interest and access to experts in the field.

 There is one structured assessment task included to genuinely test participants’ understanding of content.
-Participants will be required to learn about three case studies which form the basis of this assessment.
 The assessment task in this course is delivered as self-marked online quizzes and is located at the end the last module.

 Email email@example.com if you have any questions, comments or feedback about this course or our Open Studio masterclasses.